LucasLeandro1204/Pornsearch/README.md

 ## Output

 ### Videos
-If has success, the return will be an array with ~~possibly less than~~ 20 videos, structured as
+If has success, the return will be an array with videos, structured as
 ```js
 {
   title: 'video title',